hail-is/hail/python/hail/docs/hailpedia/table.rst

     |     1 |    65 | M   |     5 |     4 |     2 |    50 |     5 |    65 | cat    |
     +-------+-------+-----+-------+-------+-------+-------+-------+-------+--------+

-In addition to using the :meth:`.Table.join` method, Hail provides an additional join syntax using Python's bracket indexing syntax.
+In addition to the :meth:`.Table.join` method, Hail provides another join syntax using Python's bracket indexing syntax.
 The syntax looks like ``right_table[left_table.key]``, which will return an :class:`.Expression` instead of a :class:`.Table`.
 This expression is a dictionary mapping the